Thesola10/blog.thesola.io/content/0004_AI-art.md

 OpenAI yielded, and out came DALL-E. Unrefined.
 Undesigned.
 Type in words, get a picture.
 The quality was bad, so it seemed inoffensive at first, perhaps even a little fun?

 But the void was still unsatisfied.
 The output needs to be better.
 People started using it as a substitute for the artistic process it was built upon.
-Naturally, those betrayed starting pushing back, pointing out six-fingered hands and gibberish text.
+Naturally, those betrayed started pushing back, pointing out six-fingered hands and gibberish text.

 <pullquote right>
 One thing was abundantly clear: machine had betrayed the trust humans had put in it.